joshuaeckroth/csci221-website/lecture/syllabus.markdown

 - attended at least 50% of work days: 2 pts
 - attended at least 25% of work days: 1 pt
 - attended fewer than 25% of work days: 0 pts

+### Group project

+In the last five weeks of the course, every student will be working on a group project.
+Groups will have 3-6 people, mostly grouped by interests and technology stack (e.g., Windows vs. Linux).

+Grades for the group project will be determined primarily on whether or not your group meets its deliverables.
+20% of your group project grade will be determined by an average of your team members' and your own ratings of your performance.
+These ratings will be private and anonymous.

+The group project grading rubric is as follows, out of 10 points:

+- +2 pts: meets deliverable 1
+- +2 pts: meets deliverable 2
+- +2 pts: meets deliverable 3
+- +2 pts: meets deliverable 4
+- remaining 2 pts: average of your group member's individual private ratings of your performance

 ## Calendar